wpilibsuite/allwpilib/README-Bazel.md

 To build the entire repository, simply run `bazel build //...`.
 To run all of the unit tests, run `bazel test //...` Other examples:
 - `bazel build //wpimath/...` - Builds every target in the wpimath folder
+- `bazel test //wpiutil:gtest-test` - Runs only the gtest (C++) test target in the wpiutil folder
+- `bazel run //wpiutil:java-test` - Runs only the java test target in the wpiutil folder
-- `bazel test //wpiutil:wpiutil-cpp-test` - Runs only the cpp test target in the wpiutil folder
+- `bazel test //wpiutil:python-test` - Runs only the python test target in the wpiutil folder
 - `bazel coverage //wpiutil/...` - (*Nix only) - Runs a code coverage report for both C++ and Java on all the targets under wpiutil

 ## User settings